Effectiveness Indicators: First Call Resolution, Calls/Resolved

 It is challenging to measure and to improve FCR, but the rewards – satisfied and loyal customers as well as more efficient operations – are well worth the challenge.

-To find out more about how Taylor Reach can help your company with [TOPIC], CLICK HERE to schedule a free consultation.
+To find out more about how Taylor Reach can help your company with First Call Resolution, CLICK HERE to schedule a free consultation.